What’s the best way to use a home equity loan?

 One of the most popular uses for home equity is home renovations and improvements.
 These can be as major as adding a 1,000-square-foot extension to your home, as minor as replacing old carpet with new hardwood flooring or anything in between.

 Using your home’s equity for home improvement projects is a smart choice for multiple reasons.
 For one, the money you put into the renovations acts as an investment.
 If you choose improvements that increase your home’s value, you can possibly see a return when you sell your home.
 Also, if you use the funds from a home equity loan to increase your home’s value, you may be able to deduct the interest paid on the loan from your taxes (be sure to consult with your tax adviser if you plan to go this route).

 If you plan to use your home equity funds for home improvements, be sure to choose wisely.
 It’s best to go for improvements that add lasting value to your home instead of blowing big bucks on superficial remodeling projects that may look dated just a few years down the line.

 Another popular use for a home equity loan is to consolidate high-interest debt.
 Paying off multiple debts at high interest rates can be cumbersome and difficult to manage.
 Worse, the heavy interest rates mean more of the borrower’s money goes toward the lender and less goes toward paying down the principal of the debts.

-Using a home equity loan to consolidate debt to a single and no-interest or low-interest loan can slash a pile of debt by several thousands of dollars and help shorten repayment time by several years.
+Using a home equity loan to consolidate debt to a single and no-interest or low-interest loan can slash a pile of debt by several thousand dollars and help shorten repayment time by several years.